 75% of all graduate financial aid is now in the form of loans.
 There are major federal programs such as Perkins Loans, Stafford Student Loans and Grad PLUS Loans as well as loans from private lenders.
 There are also often loans available through the individual department or discipline at the university.
 To be eligible for a federal loan, you must complete the FAFSA paperwork.
 For more information, contact the financial aid office of the institution and they can explain what is available to you.

 There is also a loan program called the Chancellor’s Doctoral Incentive Program in which the California State University system will provide you with loans of up to $10,000 per year for a maximum amount of $30,000 to pursue your doctoral education.
 Loans are repayable over a 15 year period.
 If you are selected for an instructional faculty position within the CSU system, 20% of your loans can be forgiven for each year of full-time, post-doctoral teaching employment in the CSU.
 This means, if you teach for 5 years in the CSU, 100% of your loans may not need to be paid back.
 There is no obligation to teach for the CSU, but the incentive of loan forgiveness is a big draw.

 Fellowships are awarded to applicants based on academic merit by institutions or research organizations to recruit high potential students.
 Like scholarships, fellowships are prestigious awards that can be placed on your resume/curriculum vitae.
 Ask your future department or search the below databases to find fellowship opportunities.
 These databases also include scholarship opportunities.

-If you are interested in part time or full time employment while attending graduate school, please check with the Career Services office for employment opportunities.
+If you are interested in part time or full time employment while attending graduate school, please check with the Career Development Center office for employment opportunities.
 Graduate studies, however, are rigorous, so make sure your future employer will be flexible with your schedule.

 For More Information on Financial Assistance: